Beyoncé's Dad Announces Arrival Of Twins

 That may be the case, but Knowles' post got support from at least one family member: his ex-wife, Tina Lawson.
 Though Beyoncé's mother hasn't addressed any baby news on her own feed, she "liked" her ex's post, suggesting that a) the twins are indeed "here," and b) nobody's outraged that Granddad spilled the beans.

 Unfortunately, he didn't dish that much dirt.
 Are they boys?
 Girls?
-One of each, as rumored?
+One of each, as rumoured?
 What is their actual birthday?
-Are they named after any primary colors?
+Are they named after any primary colours?
 Are they already in rehearsals for a Destiny's Child reboot with big sister Blue Ivy?
 We need to know, Granddad!

 Advertisement